ihr2295/serrano_restaurant/README.md

 - HTML
 - CSS3
-- NOTE: as it was strictly advices only use of HTML & CSS, But in order to have a better user Experience I have used JS Script, which was coded by me and also copied from other sources or websites.
-Any external codes or sources which are used in this project have been contributed in this readme file and in code files to their respected authors.
+- NOTE: it was strictly advised only use HTML & CSS, But in order to have a better user Experience I have used JS Script, which was coded by me and also copied from other sources or websites.
+Any external codes or sources which are used in this project have been contributed in this readme file and in code files to their respective authors.

 ### Frameworks, Libraries & Programs Used